Sources PubMed Google Scholar ScienceDirect bioRxiv ClinicalTrials.gov SFARI Dissertations ESPE

 Comprehensive Review of SETD5 Structure, Function, and Role in Neurodevelopmental Disease and Cancer

-What was studied: This review article synthesizes the published research on SETD5 as a gene — covering its protein structure, what it actually does inside cells, how haploinsufficiency leads to neurodevelopmental disorders, why SETD5 overexpression appears in some cancers, and how it is regulated through the ubiquitin-proteasome system.
+This review article brings together everything published on SETD5 as a gene, covering its protein structure, what it does inside cells, how having only one working copy, called haploinsufficiency, leads to brain development disorders, why too much SETD5 activity appears in some cancers, and how SETD5 protein levels are controlled inside cells.

 • SETD5 encodes a protein in the lysine methyltransferase family, but research has shown it functions primarily as a scaffold — organizing other regulatory proteins — rather than as an active enzyme directly methylating histones.